darealshinji/vapoursynth-plugins/tcanny/README.md

   * 1 = gradient magnitude map
   * 2 = edge pixel only gradient direction map (non-edge pixels set to 0)
   * 3 = gradient direction map

+* op: Sets the operator for edge detection.
+  * 0 = the operator used in tritical's original filter
+  * 1 = the operator proposed by P. Zhou et al.
+  * 2 = the Sobel operator

 * gmmax: Used for scaling gradient magnitude into [0, 2^bitdepth-1] for mode=1.